 - Save the changes and test your website to ensure it uses the new IP address

 If your website has an SSL certificate, you may need to update it to use the new dedicated IP address.
 Contact your SSL certificate provider for assistance with updating your certificate.

 Once your DNS changes have propagated and your website is configured to use the new IP address, test it to ensure everything functions correctly.
 Check for any errors or issues and resolve them as needed.

 As appealing as using a dedicated IP address on a shared hosting plan may be, you should be aware of the common hurdles you might have to cross.
 Let’s take a look at some of the most common challenges:

 Nothing of value is ever given away for free, and dedicated IP addresses are no exception.
 A dedicated IP is more expensive than a shared IP address, although they may be included in your hosting package or offered as an add-on.
-It is crucial to find out if there are any hidden fees before making the call.
+It is crucial to find out from your hosting provider if there are any hidden fees before making the call.